Investment

 Rebalance each month and inject $100.

-If an asset drops more than 10% in one month, halve its allocation and spread it across the others.
+If an asset falls more than 10% in one month, reduce its allocation by half and distribute it across the others.

 Example #6